History of Venezuela: Independence from Gran Colombia

 In Venezuela, nominally a province of Gran Colombia, José Antonio Páez, backed by the former mantuanos (and now by the ruling clique in Caracas), initiated the separation of Venezuela in 1826.
 Bolívar returned post-haste to Bogotá, where vice-president Santander complained about Venezuelan insubordination.
 Bolívar traveled to Caracas and seemingly put Páez in his place (1827).
-Sucre left Bolivia the same year.
+Antonio José de Sucre left Bolivia the same year.
 Santander expressed disappointment, and furthermore, opposed Bolívar's plans to implant the Bolivian constitution in Great Colombia, for which a convention was convoked by Bolívar in the town of Ocaña.
 Thus began the rivalry between Santander and Bolívar.

 In 1828, in view of the political opposition he faced, both in Venezuela and in New Granada, and because his Great Colombia had started to disintegrate, Bolívar named himself dictator.
 He escaped an assassination attempt with the help of his mistress, Manuela Saenz, a pardo woman from Quito.
 Santander was exiled, but Jose Prudencio Padilla, the pardo general who had helped corner Morales after Carabobo in the Battle of Maracaibo Lake, was executed for treason.
 The emboldened Peruvians invaded Guayaquil.
 Bolívar had to return to Quito in 1829 to repulse them, which didn't take much doing, for the invasion had petered out before Bolívar arrived.
-Back in Bogotá, Bolívar pleaded for unity and, though he had offered to resign various times during his career, this time, when Great Colombia had a new constitution (not Bolívar's Bolivian one) and a president, Joaquin Mosquera, Bolívar finally did resign in 1830.
+Back in Bogotá, Bolívar pleaded for unity and, though he had offered to resign various times during his career, this time, when Great Colombia had a new constitution (not Bolívar's one) and a president, Joaquin Mosquera, Bolívar finally did resign in 1830.
 At that point, Páez not only had declared the second independence of Venezuela but also had promoted a campaign of vituperation against Bolívar.
 Seeing the state of things, Quito followed suit under Venezuelan general Juan José Flores, and Sucre was assassinated while riding alone through a thick forest on his way to that city.
 A downcast Bolívar rode to the coast with the intention of leaving the country, but he was exhausted and very sick.
 He died near Santa Marta in Colombia at the age of 47.

 1830–1908

 Following the Venezuelan War of Independence (part of the Spanish American wars of independence), Venezuela initially won independence from the Spanish Empire as part of Gran Colombia.
 Internal tensions led to the dissolution of Gran Colombia in 1830–31, with Venezuela declaring independence in 1831.
 For the rest of the nineteenth century, independent Venezuela saw a range of caudillos (strongmen) compete for power.
 Leading political figures include José Antonio Páez, Antonio Guzmán Blanco and Cipriano Castro.

 In a succession of rebellions, the Federal War was particularly bloody and saw the establishment of the modern system of States of Venezuela (replacing the Provinces of Venezuela largely inherited from the colonial era).
-The start of the 20th century saw several notable international crises: the Venezuela Crisis of 1895 under Joaquín Crespo (a dispute with Britain over Guayana Esequiba) and the Venezuela Crisis of 1902–1903 (Venezuela's refusal to pay foreign debts) under Cipriano Castro.
+The start of the 20th century saw several notable international crises: the Venezuela Crisis of 1895 under Joaquín Crespo (a territorial dispute with Britain) and the Venezuela Crisis of 1902–1903 (Venezuela's refusal to pay foreign debts) under Cipriano Castro.